Watch: Texas man’s Lil Jon light show goes viral - NewsBreak

 Can’t see the TikTok?
 Click here .

 The music sequences are for social media only, To-ong said.
-He’s usually playing Christmas music — not subjecting his neighbors to Lil Jon over and over.Jana Duggar charged with endangering the welfare of a minor
+He’s usually playing Christmas music — not subjecting his neighbors to Lil Jon over and over.Beernaments for sale: Miller Lite unveils drinkable Christmas ornaments

 “I’ve gone viral every year in some capacity since 2017,” he said.